Phenomena

 There is reason to believe from individuals and networks of mules identified that cyber-enabled fraud committed in Finland has links to European and global organised crime.

 Information on the cases investigated is disclosed to different authorities to support an open criminal investigation, to start a new criminal investigation, or to prevent or detect an offence.
-The criminal investigations for which the FIU disclosed information in 2021 involved 91 different names of offences.
-As in previous years, the most common offence was aggravated fraud, which occurred 342 times in the reports of offences.
-The next most common offences were aggravated money laundering, money laundering, and an aggravated narcotics offence.
-Disseminations of information concerning aggravated fraud almost doubled when compared to 2019.
+As in previous years, the most common offence was aggravated fraud, which occurred in about 15 per cent of the reports.
+The next most common offences were fraud, aggravated money laundering, money laundering, and a means of payment fraud.